-Many suppliers think it is too early to enter in to the Latin American market for FTTH/FTTB products since they think that it may take a few more years to get some significant business volume from the region.
+Many suppliers think it is too early to enter into the Latin American market for FTTH/FTTB products since they think that it may take a few more years to get some significant business volume from the region.
 The study conducted by IDATE’s Strategy business unit presents a different picture, a promising market and a growing number of subscribers to superfast broadband band services, suggesting a growing potential market in many Latin American countries.
-The study reveals 3.65 million subscribers and 20.1 million homes passed with fiber optic networks in the sixteen countries.
-While many regions in the Latin America are busy in developing backbone networks that are necessary to support broadband and mobile services, some pockets are advancing with fiber optic broadband technologies.
-Ms. Valérie Chaillou, Director of Studies has published an article in the Digiworld that analyzes the status of FTTH/B market in the Latin American countries.
+The study reveals 3.65 million subscribers and 20.1 million homes passed with fiber-optic networks in the sixteen countries.
+While many regions in Latin America are busy developing backbone networks that are necessary to support broadband and mobile services, some pockets are advancing with fiber optic broadband technologies.
+Ms. Valérie Chaillou, Director of Studies has published an article in the Digiworld that analyzes the status of the FTTH/B market in Latin American countries.

-Mexico claims the top of the list with highest number of FTTH/B subscribers, which is 1.29 million at the end of 2015.
+Mexico claims the top of the list with the highest number of FTTH/B subscribers, which is 1.29 million at the end of 2015.
 Brazil has a total of 1.25 million.
-Mexico and Brazil together has 69% of the total FTTH/B subscribers in the Latin America.
-Colombia is a promising candidate with 0.15 million subscribers and more than 1.3 million homes passed with fiber optic networks.
+Mexico and Brazil together have 69% of the total FTTH/B subscribers in Latin America.
+Colombia is a promising candidate with 0.15 million subscribers and more than 1.3 million homes passed with fiber-optic networks.

-Since the past three years the market has witnessed the emergence of pan-regional players, in particular when coming to the Caribbean islands.
+For the past three years, the market has witnessed the emergence of pan-regional players, in particular when coming to the Caribbean islands.
 Cable & Wireless Communications, through its brand name LIME, is a leading player in Barbados and Jamaica, where it is involved in FTTH rollouts.
-Another player was cable operator Columbus Communications, which operated under the brand name Flow in Barbados, Jamaica, Grenada and Trinidad & Tobago.
-Even though Docsis 3.0 was the main infrastructure, the Cableco also rolled out some FTTH networks in small areas.
+Another player was cable operator Columbus Communications, which operated under the brand name Flow in Barbados, Jamaica, Grenada, and Trinidad & Tobago.
+Even though Docsis 3.0 was the main infrastructure, Cableco also rolled out some FTTH networks in small areas.
 Telefonica is present in major markets and America Movil is an important telecom service provider through the brand Claro engaged in deploying FTTLA+Docsis 3.0 and FTTH networks.

 The article by Ms. Valérie Chaillou points to the potential of Latin American countries for FTTH by considering the demography and the dynamism in the real estate market.
 Some countries such as Bolivia has the problem of undersized international connectivity, which impacts the real capacities of the Internet Service Providers to serve their customers.